tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 Equity and LEAP-style spreads are not competing ideas.
 They are **tools designed for different constraints**.

-- Equity excels when capital is abundant and simplicity is preferred
+- Equity excels when time is not a binding variable and capital is available
-- Long-dated bull call spreads excel when capital efficiency and defined risk matter
+- Long-dated bull call spreads excel when capital efficiency and defined risk matter, and when time risk must be managed rather than ignored

 For this $TGT setup:
 - The thesis does not change
 - The levels do not change
-- Only the **balance-sheet behavior** changes
+- Only the **risk container and time exposure** change

 ---